-The vascular services program at Cookeville Regional has grown from one vascular surgeon in 1994 to a current total of seven vascular surgeons.
+The vascular services program at Cookeville Regional has grown from one vascular surgeon in 1994 to a current total of five vascular surgeons.
 With a dedicated angiography suite and a full range of other imaging procedures available, our vascular specialists are able to evaluate, diagnose and treat a wide range of vascular disorders.
 Our surgeons perform more than 500 vascular surgeries annually.

 Some of the most common vascular conditions we treat include: